Skip to main content

 ROI Analysis

-Culver-Stockton College's in-state tuition is $29,915.
-One year after graduation, alumni earn a median of $35,446.
+The annual tuition at Culver-Stockton College is $29,915.
+One year after graduation, the median earnings are $35,446.
 Five years after graduation, earnings increase to $40,673, and after ten years, earnings reach $46,092.
-The median debt for graduates is $26,000, and 67.9% of students receive financial aid.
+The median student debt is $26,000, and 67.9% of students receive financial aid.

 Generated from College Scorecard & IPEDS data